dronjs/dron-pipette/README.md

 Takes a file and creates a clones

 # Install
-To use it you need (dron)[https://github.com/morulus/dron] util.
+To use it you need [dron](https://github.com/morulus/dron) utility.
 I assume that you already have it.

 ```terminal
 npm install dron-pipette -g